-- 160 credentials to implement message integrity, confidentiality and - authentication.
-In cases where multiple messages need to be - 162 exchanged securely, typically a shared security context is established - between the communicating parties and used for the life time of the - 164 message exchange.
-This TC will also address adding extensions to - 165 Web Services Security [1] and define the appropriate secure SOAP - message exchanges (see above) to permit the definition of sharedsecurity contexts. - 168 - 169 This work will encompass: - 170 1.
-Defining mechanisms for establishing a shared security context in171 the following cases: - a.
-When one of the communicating parties creates the context andpropagates it to other parties. - 174 b.
-When the shared context is achieved through a sequence of 175 negotiations. - c.
-When the shared context is brokered through a third party security token service. - 178 2.
-Defining specific Web service bindings for security context - establishment by utilizing the Web service trust binding elements forrequesting and responding with security context tokens. - 3.
-Defining specific Web service bindings for renewal of the securitycontext token. - 4.
-Defining specific Web service bindings for cancellation of thesecurity context token. - 5.
-Defining specific Web service bindings for amendment of theclaims associated with a security context. - 187 6.
-Since a shared security context may contain or imply a shared - 188 key, this specification must contain descriptions of common elements - 189 for key derivation models, where such a scheme is desirable for - 190 improving the security characteristics of the keys being used. - 191 7.
-Defining a token profile for use of security context tokens with - 192 OASIS Web Services Security [1]. - 8.
-Defining a token profile for use of derived key tokens with OASIS Web Services Security [1]. - 195 - 196 Security policies - 197 - 198 OASIS Web Services Security [1], WS-SecureConversation [2] and - 199 WS-Trust [3] define open-ended wire formats.
-WS-Policy [5]
+- credentials to implement message integrity, confidentiality and 160 - authentication.
+In cases where multiple messages need to be 161 - exchanged securely, typically a shared security context is established 162 - between the communicating parties and used for the life time of the 163 - message exchange.
+This TC will also address adding extensions to 164 - Web Services Security [1] and define the appropriate secure SOAP 165 - message exchanges (see above) to permit the definition of shared 166 security contexts.
+167

+- This work will encompass: - 1.
+Defining mechanisms for establishing a shared security context in 170 the following cases: - a.
+When one of the communicating parties creates the context and propagates it to other parties. - b.
+When the shared context is achieved through a sequence of negotiations. - c.
+When the shared context is brokered through a third party security token service. - 2.
+Defining specific Web service bindings for security context - establishment by utilizing the Web service trust binding elements for 179 requesting and responding with security context tokens.
+180 - 3.
+Defining specific Web service bindings for renewal of the security 181 - context token.
+182 - 4.
+Defining specific Web service bindings for cancellation of the 183 - security context token.
+184 - 5.
+Defining specific Web service bindings for amendment of the 185 - claims associated with a security context.
+186 - 6.
+Since a shared security context may contain or imply a shared 187 - key, this specification must contain descriptions of common elements 188 - for key derivation models, where such a scheme is desirable for 189 - 190 improving the security characteristics of the keys being used. - 7.
+Defining a token profile for use of security context tokens with 191 - OASIS Web Services Security [1].
+192 - 193 8.
+Defining a token profile for use of derived key tokens with OASIS - Web Services Security [1].
+194 defines a framework for allowing web services to express their 200 constraints and requirements as policy assertions.
+WS-SecurityPolicy 201 [4] uses the facilities of WS-Policy [5] to express the conditions and 202 restrictions on the wire formats defined by OASIS Web Services 203 Security [1], WS-SecureConversation [2] and WS-Trust [3] to a 204 specific set of typed message interchanges.
+That is to say WS-205 SecurityPolicy "strongly types" the supported security messages.
+206 This type of policy enablement allows the supported message 207 exchanges to be analyzed from a security perspective to indicate 208 which security protocols an end point supports.
+209